BEdA Technical Assistance & Program Review

-The Adult Basic Education Office at SBCTC “desk monitors” the electronic records of all its basic skills providers in the state every quarter, and conducts on-site program reviews as necessary, as required by Title II of the Workforce Investment Act (Public Law 105-220, Sections 212 and 224) and by the National Reporting System (NRS) for Adult Education (34 CFR Part 462).
-Program monitoring ensures compliance with federal laws, rules, and regulations, as well as verifying that all local providers continuously improve the effectiveness of their adult education programs.
+The SBCTC office of Basic Education for Adults “desk monitors” electronic records of its basic skills providers each quarter and conducts on-site program reviews as needed.
+Monitoring is required by Title II of the Workforce Investment Act (Public Law 105-220, Sections 212 and 224) and by the National Reporting System (NRS) for Adult Education (34 CFR Part 462).

 Page Manager: email@example.com